Self-similar solutions in one-dimensional kinetic models: A probabilistic view: Main results

 Some results on moments of the self-similar solutions are proved under the stronger assumption that the distributions of the $A_i$'s have compact support.

 The probabilistic approach enables us to weaken the hypotheses both on the $A_i$'s and on the initial condition $\phi_0$.
-In particular, we don't require neither the symmetry (except for {\rm (b)} in assumption $({\mathbf H_1})$) nor the positiveness of the initial data.
-Moreover, $({\mathbf H_\gamma})$ is weaker than \eqref{condGAMBA}-\eqref{condGAMBA2}.
-In point of fact if $F_0$ is symmetric, then it satisfies \eqref{stabledomain} for $0<\gamma <2$ if and only if
+In particular, we require neither the symmetry [except for \textup{(b)} in assumption~\ref{hypoH1}] nor the positiveness of the initial data.
+Moreover, \ref{hypoHgama} is weaker than (\ref{condGAMBA}) and (\ref{condGAMBA2}).
+In fact, if $F_0$ is symmetric, then it satisfies (\ref{stabledomain}) for $0<\gamma<2$ if and only if